Antiz96/arch-update/README.md

 ### The .desktop file

 The .desktop file is located in `/usr/share/applications/arch-update.desktop` (or `/usr/local/share/applications/arch-update.desktop` if you installed `arch-update` [from source](#from-source).
-It will automatically change depending on different states (cheking for updates, updates available, installing updates, up to date).
+Its icon will automatically change depending on different states (cheking for updates, updates available, installing updates, up to date).
 It will launch the main `update` function when clicked.
 It is easy to integrate with any DE/WM, docks, launch bars or app menus.

 ## The systemd service and timer